timescale/docs/api/stats_agg.md

 If you store a value as a different numeric type you can cast to DOUBLE PRECISION on input to the function.

-Note that the function is called with the dependent variable first (`stats_agg(Y, X)`) this may feel unusual to some as the independent variable is often first in non-SQL contexts.
+Note that the function is called with the dependent variable first (`stats_agg(Y, X)`), which could seem unusual because the independent variable is often first in non-SQL contexts.
-However, PostgreSQL and the SQL standard follow the convention of putting the dependent variable first in [linear regression type functions][pg-stats-aggs] and we have followed suit.
+However, we have followed PostgreSQL and the SQL standard, which put the dependent variable first in [linear regression type functions][pg-stats-aggs].

 <highlight type="note">
 Note that `value` can be NULL, but the aggregate is not evaluated